Master of Professional Accountancy

 This is a full-time, 10-course program designed for accounting graduates.

-In addition to the application form, you will need to submit a statement of objectives, current resume, one accounting faculty recommendation, official transcripts from all colleges / universities you have attended, your official score on the GMAT, and your application fee (waived for Bryant alumni).
-Our GMAT waiver policy is available here.
+In addition to the application form, you will need to submit a statement of objectives, current resume, one accounting faculty recommendation, official transcripts from all colleges / universities you have attended and your application fee (waived for Bryant alumni).

 A TOEFL score is required if your native language is not English or if you have not completed a degree from a program taught in English.
 In addition, your transcripts from colleges / universities outside the U.S. must be translated into English and converted to a 4.0 scale.
 Official documentation from an academic evaluation agency indicating that you have earned a degree equivalent to a U.S. bachelor's degree is required.
 If you are seeking an I-20, you must submit a completed International Student Certification of Finances, I-20 application, or Sevis transfer form.